“I Need To Think It Over”

 Don’t be afraid to hear “no.” It’s not the end of the world.
 In fact, hearing it at the early stages of the sales process can save you a lot of time.

-Self-Study Assignment: How many times have you heard, “I want to think it over” from prospects who probably had no intention of doing business with you?
+How many times have you heard, “I want to think it over” from prospects who probably had no intention of giving you any business?
 How much time did you waste chasing them around when you could have been doing something more productive?
-Learn the above script so that you can get the prospect off the middle of the fence so you can either move forward or close the file.
+Learn the above script so that you can get the prospect off the middle of the fence and either move forward or close the file.